What is canonical URL

 When should you use canonical URLs?

 By default, the SDK references the canonical URL instead of the actual page URL.
-This is crucial when transmitting specific events or showcasing particular support bots.
-Therefore, to optimize event triggering and support bot performance, it's essential to configure the canonical URL correctly.
+This is crucial when transmitting specific events or showcasing particular workflows.
+Therefore, to optimize event triggering and workflow performance, it's essential to configure the canonical URL correctly.